PHOTOX/ABIN/tests/README.md

-# ABIN TEST SUITE
+# ABIN END-TO-END TEST SUITE

+This folder contains high level integration (end-to-end) tests.
+Each test runs a short simulation, and output files are compared to the reference.
+Run the tests from root folder `make test`

+Unit tests are in `../unit_tests/`

-META-TODO: write a readme for this test suit, especially how to write new tests
+TODO: document how to write new tests.

 TODO: document, what exactly each test is testing

-Effectively, these are all high level integration tests.
-It would be nice to have unit tests as well.

-### Missing tests

-- test for spline potential
-- test for MM potential
-- tests for Landau-Zener SH